dav3860/vmbix/README.md

 mvn package
 ```

+See the instructions [here](https://github.com/dav3860/vmbix_zabbix_module) to compile the loadable module.

 ## Quick start

-Note: To run VmBix you'll have to install jre, OpenJDK should suite but not tested.
-All the shell scripts are tested on Centos 7 but thould work on other nix distributions as well.
+Note: to run VmBix you'll have to install a JRE (OpenJDK should suite but not tested).
+All the scripts are tested on Centos 7 but should work on other \*NIX distributions as well.

 ### Test the binary

-Try to run /usr/local/sbin/vmbix, you should get a "usage" output.
+Try to run /usr/local/sbin/vmbix, you should get a *usage* output :

 ```
 # /usr/local/sbin/vmbix